Combinations of a verb and a preposition-like adverb have various interesting properties

 (d) Astronauts put up with numerous inconveniences.

-Lists of phrasal-prepositional verbs are easily found in most grammar descriptions.
-Those that might be used in professional environments include BACK OUT OF, CATCH UP WITH, CHECK UP ON, COME UP AGAINST, CUT DOWN ON, BE CUT OFF FROM, DO AWAY WITH, FACE UP TO, GET ON WITH, GIVE IN TO, KEEP UP WITH, LOOK FORWARD TO (see 35.
+Lists of phrasal-prepositional verbs are easily found in most grammar descriptions (see also 141.
+Ways of Using MAKE and 176.
+Ways of Using GO).
+Those that might be used in professional environments include BACK OUT OF, CATCH UP WITH, CHECK UP ON, COME UP AGAINST, CUT DOWN ON, BE CUT OFF FROM, DO AWAY WITH, FACE UP TO, GET ON WITH, GIVE IN TO, GO ALONG WITH, KEEP UP WITH, LOOK FORWARD TO (see 35.
 “To Do” versus “To Doing”), LOOK UP TO, MOVE ON TO and STAND UP FOR.

 In a few cases, the properties of a prepositional verb are combined with those of a phrasal one.
 Consider this: